KimberlyW618/Election_Analysis/README.md

 - A complete list of all the counties that voted.
 - The number of votes cast in each county.
 - The percentage of votes cast in each county.
-- The county had the bast turnout.
+- The county that had the bast turnout.
 - A complete list of all the candidates.
 - The number of votes for each candidate.
 - The percentage of votes for each candidate.